 Author: Samantha Goldman

 The Universal Design for Learning (UDL) framework is not something we just teach about in the higher education classroom.
 Faculty in teacher preparation programs have the responsibility of not only conveying content, but also modeling best practices for their students.
 With nine guidelines and 31 checkpoints, implementing UDL seems a little overwhelming.
 Why don’t we take a small step and look at how to model practices based on one UDL guideline?
 Amongst those practices is Guideline One “Provide Options for Perception” from the UDL framework under the principle of Providing Multiple Means of Representation.
-In this blog post, we will cover 5 easy ways to implement this guideline to customize the display of information in your classroom:
+In this blog post, we will cover 5 easy ways to implement this guideline using technology readily available to you:

 Increasing the font size of any website

 It can be hard to read websites when you project within the classroom or share your screen over Zoom or another video conferencing site.
 But, this is an easily solved problem that can be fixed with a few simple clicks or keyboard shortcuts.
 To zoom in on any webpage, you can do one of two things:

 - On the menu bar, click View, and find where it says “Zoom In”.
 Continue clicking until your web page is enlarged enough for your whole class to read.
 When you are finished, click back on View and click “Actual Size.”